-The Made in Britain code of conduct
+The Made in Britain Code of Conduct

-3. Members should inform the organisation of any possible misuse or mis-representation of the mark where they find it.
-Made in Britain will pursue any case of passing off, mis-use, use without being a member and other mark applications that do not fall within our published Terms & Conditions.
+3. Members should inform the organisation if they discover possible misuse or misrepresentation of the collective mark.
+Made in Britain will investigate cases of passing off, misuse, use without being a member and other mark applications that contravene our published terms and conditions, with advice from our legal advisors.

-- Members of Made in Britain must adhere to all regulations set out here by HM government regarding Anti-slavery, Child Labour, Anti-bribery/ Anti-corruption.
-Members shall demonstrate their commitment to acting fairly and ethically in all their commercial activities by not engaging in any corrupt activity or act of bribery.
+8. Members of Made in Britain must adhere to all regulations set out here by HM government regarding anti-slavery, child labour, anti-bribery/anti-corruption.
+Members shall act fairly and ethically in all their commercial activities by not engaging in any corrupt activity or act of bribery.
 Members of Made in Britain must not knowingly politicise the Made in Britain organisation and its collective mark in any way whatsoever.

 9. All Made in Britain member products that qualify under our terms and conditions to carry the collective mark, must comply with product-specific legislation, regulations, codes, standards and other third party requirements regarding materials, performance, contaminants and product safety criteria.
 Members of Made in Britain shall not make false claims or representations about the quality, composition or performance of any of their products.